SpamScope/mail-parser/README.rst

 Overview
 --------

-mail-parser is a wrapper for
+mail-parser is not only a wrapper for
 `email <https://docs.python.org/2/library/email.message.html>`__ Python
 Standard Library.
-It's the key module of
+It give you an easy way to pass from raw mail to Python object that you can use in your code.
+It's the key module of `SpamScope <https://github.com/SpamScope/spamscope>`__.
-`SpamScope <https://github.com/SpamScope/spamscope>`__.

 mail-parser can parse Outlook email format (.msg).
 To use this feature,